cycle/docs/advanced/active-record.md

 }
 ```

-> Error checking is ommited.
+> Error checking is omitted.

 ## Generating Schema
 Now we have all the pieces to compile our ORM mapping schema: